The most common cause of death with sleep apnea

 Understanding Sleep Apnea and Its Types

-Sleep apnea is a serious sleep disorder characterized by repeated interruptions in breathing during sleep.
+Sleep apnea is a severe sleep disorder characterized by repeated interruptions in breathing during sleep.
 These interruptions, known as apneas, can last from a few seconds to minutes and may occur 30 or more times per hour.

 • Obstructive Sleep Apnea (OSA)